Shoulder pain

 They'll suggest a treatment based on the cause, for example:

-• stronger medication or injections to ease pain and swelling
+• stronger medicine or injections to ease pain and swelling

 • physiotherapy or exercises to do at home